arrai-innovations/circleci-orbs/README.md

 ### pypi

 Publishes python packages to a PyPI (or compatible) server.
 It does not include the build step.
-It is assumed that some other job builds the packages and persists the dist folder to the workspace.
+It is assumed that some other job builds the packages and stashes the dist folder in a cache.
 Refer to the [example configuration](/examples/pypi.yml) on how this might look.

 For information on configuration parameters, refer to the generated [documentation](https://circleci.com/orbs/registry/orb/arrai/pypi).